The short answer is Yes, and No 🙂

 Carrying any spare clothes in a dry bag is very important as if you’re getting very wet, be it by slipping into a river or getting caught in a deluge, it’s pretty much a given your pack and it’s contents are getting soaked too.
 The dry bag will keep your spare gear dry even when that happens.

 I started writing this post last Friday and as if to illustrate this last point, when I was out hiking two days ago, we had to cross a river.
 It was deep enough in places so we had to take care to find a good spot to cross.
-One lady slipped on a steeping stone and got badly covered in water, all her legs and one side of the top of her body.
+One lady slipped on a stepping stone and got badly covered in water, all her legs and one side of the top of her body.

 She was fine.
-It wasn't warm but not mid winter so she was OK to keep going and dry off a bit as she hiked.
-However, if that was Mid December, that probably wouldn't have been as reasonable a prospect.
-That's where reaching into your day pack for a a dry bag full of dry clothes would be very much appreciated!
+It wasn’t warm but not mid winter so she was OK to keep going and dry off a bit as she hiked.
+However, if that was Mid December, that probably wouldn’t have been as reasonable a prospect.
+That’s where reaching into your day pack for a dry bag full of dry clothes would be very much appreciated!

 Also, if you’re hiking alone and get into difficulty and get soaked in a rain shower overnight waiting to get help, a set of dry clothes would be most welcome.